stollener/100-days-of-code/log.md

 **Working on:** Intro to Computer Science (Udacity)

 **Today's Progress:** Learn about data structure and internet protocol(very basic level).
+Improve web crawler to have lookup procedure and index to search the url by keyword.
 Solve various problem sets.

 **Thoughts:** I think I'm still cannot think like computer (computational thinking).
 Coding(solving the problems) are interesting, and I hope it's a small but steady step to be a programmer.